 Pursuant to §26.83(m), except as otherwise provided in this paragraph, if an applicant for DBE certification withdraws its application before the Certifying Partner have issued a decision on the application, the applicant firm can resubmit the application at any time.
 Should the applicant firm choose to resubmit its application to the MRCC, it must resubmit its application to the same Certifying Partner (Agency of Record) that initially obtained the firm's records to review for certification eligibility.
-The Certifying Partner may not apply the twelve (12) month waiting period provided under § 26.86(c) before allowing the application at the "end of the line," behind other applications that have been submitted to the Certifying Partner since the applicant firm's previous application was withdrawn.
+The Certifying Partner may not apply the twelve (12) month waiting period provided under § 26.86(c) before allowing the applicant firm to resubmit its application.
+However, the Certifying Partner may place the reapplication at the "end of the line," behind other applications that have been submitted to the Certifying Partner since the applicant firm's previous application was withdrawn.
 The Certifying Partner may also apply the twelve (12) month waiting period provided under §26.86(c) to a firm that has established a pattern of frequently withdrawing applications before the Certifying Partner makes a decision.